juanfernandes/juanfernandes-uk/src/notes/monthly-notes-march-2023.md

 date: 2023-04-08T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-tweetId: ''

 ---
-<p class="lead">I only realised March was over about one week into April so that's why this post is so late.</p>
+I only realised March was over about one week into April so that's why this post is so late.{.lead}

 ## Personal
 - Bought an Apple Watch (the SE model) as My Garmin watch stopped working.
 Quite enjoying the way it works with my iPhone and MacBook Pro